JoaoGuimaraes22/2020-Todo/Roadmap Diagram/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/Documentation/7. Variables/README.md

 **What is a variable:**

-- A name given to a storage area that our programs can manipulate;
+- A name given to a storage area used to store values of various data types;
 - They have a specific type, which determine their size and layout of the variable's memory the range of values that can be stored within that memory and the set of operations that can be applied to the variable;
 - Basic variables examples:
   - Integral Types: